fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-instance-revocation.rst

 .. note::

   - The flow for the Wallet Instance Revocation triggered by the User is detailed below.
-  - The endpoint used by the PID Provider is detailed in the Wallet Provider Catalogue of e-Service PDND Catalogue (see Section :ref:`wp-catalogue` for technical details).
+  - The endpoint used by the PID Provider is detailed in the Wallet Provider Catalogue of e-Service PDND Catalogue (see Section :ref:`e-service-pdnd-catalogue:Wallet Provider Catalogue` for technical details).
   - The flow for Authorized Entities (e.g., Supervisory Bodies) is out of scope of this specification, it will be managed by each Wallet Provider.

 Wallet Instance Revocation Request
-""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""

 Users MAY request the Wallet Instance revocation by: